Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Supplement

 Thus

 Under the embedding into $\mathbb{CP}^{L_2}$, the set

 is a one-dimensional submanifold with the induced Fubini--Study metric.
 With an appropriate choice of units, the map $a\mapsto g_{a,\sigma}$ is an isometry between the Euclidean line $\mathbb{R}$ and $M_1^\sigma$.
-Since the equivalence classes inherit the same distances, the set
+Using Gaussian representatives $g_{c,\sigma}$ to define distances, the set

-with this metric is likewise a Riemannian manifold isometric to both $M_1^\sigma$ and $\mathbb{R}$.
+with the resulting metric is likewise a Riemannian manifold isometric to both $M_1^\sigma$ and $\mathbb{R}$.

 Similarly,

 embeds as a two-dimensional submanifold of $\mathbb{CP}^{L_2}$, and the corresponding set of equivalence classes